MockAllInOne/MockCommonApi/README.md

-# ServiceModule
+# MockCommonApi

 ## Overview
-The Service Module contains the core business logic for mocking web services in our web service testing app.
+The MockCommonApi contains the core business logic for mocking web services in our web service testing apps.
 It provides a flexible and powerful framework for simulating SOAP and REST APIs.

 ## Features
 - **Business Logic Implementation**: Centralized logic for service mocking.